PID Controller

 -

-When these parameters are changed, the internal structure of the block changes: the corresponding variants of subsystems are activated.
+When these parameters are changed, the internal structure of the block changes: the corresponding subsystem variants are activated.

 Ports